 “849.08 Gambling.
 Whoever plays or engages in any game at cards, keno, roulette, faro or other game of chance, at any place, by any device whatever, for money or other thing of value, shall be guilty of a misdemeanor of the second degree…”

 It seems pretty clear that this law makes it a misdemeanor crime to participate in obvious gambling games such as slot machines, blackjack, craps and so on.
 The part that says “by any device whatever” is easily interpreted to include the internet.
-However, the state has never once prosecuted a single person for the mere act of placing bets online.
+However, the state has never prosecuted a person for the mere act of placing bets online.
 Hunting down people playing blackjack on their computers just isn’t a high priority.

-It doesn’t end there, folks.
+It doesn’t end there, though.
 You and I may not consider poker a game of chance, but certain state and federal laws most definitely do define poker as exactly that.
 Florida law doesn’t define games of chance nor does it mention poker and there is no case law to fall back on.

 Someone would have to push the matter before we ever get Florida’s opinion on the matter of poker being skill or luck.
 This probably won’t happen any time soon because nobody is hunting down poker players either.